GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q2/index.md

 This Quarterly report summarises validation for DEA surface reflectance products for Quarter 2 (April-June) of 2024 and presents aggregate validation results to the end of this quarter.

-* During this quarter, 2 field sites were measured 3 times and can be matched to 3 overpasses.
+* During this quarter, a total of 3 measurements were taken across 2 field sites, to capture 3 overpasses.
 * Validation of Landsat 8, Sentinel-2A and 2B all improved in accuracy, taking into account the data this quarter.
 There were no Landsat 9 overpasses matched during this quarter.
 * On an averaged band-by-band basis, Landsat 8 is validated to 2.5%, Landsat 9 is validated to 15% (no new data), Sentinel-2A is validated to 2.4% and Sentinel-2B is validated to 2.5%.